josuecb/AutoLoader/README.md

 The construction have 2 arguments:

-- First argument: is the path of the json file (Remember to give the URI) since this is front end you must give the URI
+- First argument: is the path of the json file (Remember to give the URI) since this is front end you must give the URI.
-- Second argument: is the path the extra path of to detect your javascript path root
+- Second argument: is the path the extra path to detect your javascript root path.

 #### For example
 Our host is localhost lets supose our javascript library is in 'js' folder